Take the chapter quiz before and after you read this chapter.

 - Antimalarial drug prophylaxis is recommended for short visits to a malaria area.

 Preventing mosquito bites is more effective than prophylaxis.
 Usually both are needed.

 Preventing mosquito bites is the most effective way of avoiding malaria.

 11-48 What malaria prophylaxis is recommended?

 Malaria prophylaxis is needed by all who enter a malaria area (a region where malaria occurs), even if it is only a one day visit.
 The risk of becoming infected by malaria is particularly high in the rainy season when mosquitoes are common.
 Full compliance is very important.
 However, prophylaxis is never 100% effective.

-- Mefloquine (Larium) for children of 5 kg or more.
+- Mefloquine (Larium) once weekly for children of 5 kg or more.

-- Doxycycline for older children (over 8 years).
+- Doxycycline daily for older children (over 8 years).

 It is best for all children under 5 years, especially children under 5 kg, not to enter a malaria area as they are at high risk for severe infection.
 Chloroquine alone, chloroquine with proguanil, and Coartem should not be used for prophylaxis.